 She pulled me along to the door and I tried not to stumble through the gravel.
-Though the entrance toward the front door was lit, the short hallways was not.
+Though the archway before the front door was lit, the short hallway leading to it was not.
 It held deep shadows like a cup, and only the small window in the door cast a dim light no mere mortal could see by.

 In those shadows, a small lump moved.